exakat/php-dictionary/dictionary.rst

 Map
 ---

-A map is an associative array.
+A map refers to an abstract data type (ADT) that stores key-value pairs, where each key is unique within the map.
 In PHP, this feature is supported by array.

 PHP's array syntax supports a feature to assign the index an arbitrary key.
+A map allows efficient lookup, insertion, and deletion of values based on their associated keys.
+The key-value pairs are typically unordered, meaning that the order of insertion may not be preserved when iterating over the map's elements.

-Maps are also called associative array, or hashes.
+Maps are also called associative array, dictionary, or hashes.

+Maps are useful when you want to associate a value with a specific key and perform operations like searching for a value by its key or updating the value associated with a key.
+They provide a convenient way to store and retrieve data based on some unique identifier.